Carla was right. Don’t try this at home.

 And then my quart of peas turned into about a half cup of dried split peas.

 I have to admit now that Carla was right.
-However, if you need to know how to do this in the event of a Zombie Apocalypse, with no grocery stores and King Louis set to visit, here it is!
+However, if you need to know how to do this in the event of a Zombie Apocalypse, with no grocery stores and King Louis XIV set to visit, here it is!

-And of course this will not be your need.
+And, of course, this will not be your need.
 However, I am taking some pleasure in being the only post on the entire humongous World Wide Web that has a complete explanation of how to do this!

 - ½ to 1 quart shelled fresh peas